-The CDO/Title IX Coordinator will maintain complaint files, electronic files and a case log.
-Reports will be maintained electronically and in a locked filed cabinet for a period not to exceed three years.
-Periodic reports will be issued to One Process stakeholders and the President's Cabinet.
-Summary reports will also be filed to comply with state, local and federal laws.
-All interview notes will be treated as evidence and returned to the Title IX coordinator who will maintain a clear record of all steps taken in the investigation.
+The One Process/Title IX Coordinator will maintain complaint files, electronic files and complaint log.
+Reports will be maintained in a locked filed cabinet for a period not to exceed three years.
+Files will then be stored in a secure location.
+Reports will be issued to One Process stakeholders and President's Cabinet.
+Summary reports will be filed to comply with state, local and federal laws.